Menu

 The end of free returns: One step closer to sustainability in fashion?

-On the other side, many consumers complained over social networks, threatening to stop buying from brands taking these measures.
-This is important to keep in mind because easy shopping experience (shopping, check out, returns) is one of the main topics that keeps consumers loyal to their favorite product brands,
+On the other hand, many consumers complained over social networks, threatening to stop buying from brands taking these measures.
+This is important to keep in mind because easy shopping experience (shopping, check out, returns) is one of the primary reasons consumers stay loyal to their favorite product brands.

 But what’s the reality behind these changes?